smdocs/Software-Reliability/sre-notes.md

 - <b> Software Reliability Engineering Approach </b>
+  - Find ways to improve the design and operation of systems
   - Have software engineers do operations in order to continually improve production environments and systems.
   - Candidates should be able to pass or nearly pass normal dev hiring bar, and may have some additional skills that are rare among devs (e.g., L1 - L3 networking or Linux system internals or Database internals).
   - Career progress comparable to dev career track